-MediaMonkey for Android (MMA) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues.
-If you're unable to access content, first confirm whether MMW is accessible via this simple tests.
-Note: This also may apply to other UPnP/DLNA clients
+UPnP/DLNA clients or WiFi Sync clients (which also rely on UPnP) such as MediaMonkey for Android (MMA) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues that either prevent the server from announcing it's availability and/or sharing content.
+If you're unable to access content, first verify whether MMW is accessible as follows:

 - Verify that your Router supports Multicast packets and UPnP routing and discovery (most do out of the box)